-This two-storey brick residence in the Rural Municipality of Morton, a municipally-designated historic site, was built in 1914 by Ontario-born farmers George and Margaret Armstrong, who had arrived in this area about 1882.
+This two-storey brick residence in the Municipality of Boissevain-Morton, a municipally-designated historic site (1995), was built in 1914 by Ontario-born farmers George and Margaret Armstrong, who had arrived in this area about 1882.
 It was later occupied by their son, farmer and auctioneer Roy H. Armstrong.
 The farm was sold in 1964.

 Historic Sites of Manitoba: Municipally Designated Historic Sites